LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 df.coalesce(1).write.option("parquet.bloom.filter.enabled","true").option("parquet.bloom.filter.expected.ndv#ws_sold_time_sk", 25000).parquet("<myfilepath")
 ```

+**Bloom filter example**
-This how you can check the I/O performed when using bloom filters vs. not using them.
+This how you can check the I/O performed when reading Parquet, it allows to compare
+the difference when using bloom filters vs. not using them.
 For demo purposes the example disables the use of dictionary and column index filters, which is an optimization that improves filter execution too`.option("parquet.filter.dictionary.enabled","false")`
 ```
 bin/spark-shell